cynchro/laravel_service_generator/README.md

-## This package automatically generates basic services and controller to work with Laravel models, the way to use it is
+## This package automatically generates basic services to work with Laravel models, the way to use it is

 on www/html/app/Console/Kernel.php